lawrns/heiwa/README.md

 ### Common Issues

-1. **Firebase Configuration Errors**
+1. **Supabase Configuration Errors**
    - Ensure all environment variables are set correctly
-   - Check that Firebase project has Authentication and Firestore enabled
+   - Check that Supabase project has Authentication and Database enabled
    - Verify admin emails are added to the whitelist in `src/lib/auth.ts`

 2. **Authentication Issues**
    - Make sure the user email is in the admin whitelist
-   - Check Firebase Authentication console for user creation
+   - Check Supabase Authentication console for user creation
-   - Verify Firebase security rules allow admin access
+   - Verify Row Level Security (RLS) policies allow admin access

 3. **Build Errors**
    - Run `npm install` to ensure all dependencies are installed